sonic-net/SONiC/doc/mgmt/Certificate_Management.md

  - The configuration of the certificate management YANG model will be available via the CLI, but also the REST and gNMI/gNOI interfaces on the management interface.

 ### Configurability
-  - Install CA certificate from local file, remote location or copy and past into CLI
+  - Install CA certificate from local file (alias location), remote location or copy and past into CLI
   - Generate self-signed certificate
   - Generate certificate signing request (CSR)
-  - Install certificate or private key from local file, remote location
+  - Install certificate or private key from local file (alias location), remote location
   - Delete CA certificate
   - Delete certificate
   - Display certificate